cloudmaven/documentation/pages/aws/aws_hipaa.md

 ![hipaa0003](/documentation/images/aws/hipaa0003.png)

 - I added a tag indicating that I originated the VPC.
-- I do not yet have a Flow Log (kilroy) associated with the VPC

 ### Pro Tip
 You can be more cost-effective by not making this Dedicated but then your PHI-Using instances will have to be launched Dedicated.